TJCAJ/tnl/README.md

   ![css validation](docs/readme_images/w3c_css_validation.png)

+### Accessibility
+[Wave Accessibility](https://wave.webaim.org/) tool was used at the end development and for final testing of the deployed website to check for aid accessibility testing.

 ### Issues encountered

 - The favicon were customised  with favicon.io and copied into the code according to their info, but at first when the website was loaded it wasn't showing.
 This was solved by relinking the images  from the right folder.